apache/sedona/docs/tutorial/raster.md

 ### Pixel Manipulation

-Use [RS_Values](../../api/sql/Raster-operators#rs_values) to fetch values for specified array of Point Geometries.
-The coordinates in the point geometry are indicative to real world location.
+Use [RS_Values](../../api/sql/Raster-operators#rs_values) to fetch values for a specified array of Point Geometries.
+The coordinates in the point geometry are indicative of real-world location.

 ```sql
 SELECT RS_Values(rast, Array(ST_Point(-13063342, 3992403.75), ST_Point(-13074192, 3996020)))